A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Introduction

 Recently, based on different floating point precisions, many mixed precision algorithms have been proposed \cite{Carson.Higham-2018, Yamazaki.Tomov.Dongarra-2015, Yang.Fox.Sanders-2021}.
-For mixed precision algorithms in numerical linear algebra, one may refer to the two survey papers \cite{Abdelfattah.Anzt.Boman-2021,Higham.Mary-2021}.
-For the general eigenvalue problem, an earlier work given by Dongarra et al. \cite{Dongarra-1982,Dongarra.Moler.Wilkinson-1983} was the mixed precision iterative refinement based on Newton's method for computing eigenpairs of a matrix, which was extended to solving the symmetric eigenvalue problem by using the Sherman–Morrison formula \cite{Tsai-2020}.
+For mixed precision algorithms in numerical linear algebra, there are two survey papers \cite{Abdelfattah.Anzt.Boman-2021,Higham.Mary-2021}.
+For the general eigenvalue problem, an earlier work given by Dongarra et al. \cite{Dongarra-1982,Dongarra.Moler.Wilkinson-1983} was the mixed precision iterative refinement based on Newton's method for computing eigenpairs of a matrix, which was extended to solving the symmetric eigenvalue problem by using the Sherman-Morrison formula \cite{Tsai-2020}.
 For the symmetric eigenvalue problem, Petschow et al. \cite{Petschow.Quintana-Orti.Bientinesi-2014} proposed a mixed precision MR$^3$-based eigensolver with improved accuracy and negligible performance penalty.
 Ogita and Aishima \cite{Ogita.Aishima-2018,Ogita.Aishima-2019} developed another novel iterative refinement for the symmetric eigenvalue decomposition.
-Very most recently, Gao et al. \cite{Gao.Ma.Shao-2022} proposed an elaborate mixed precision Jacobi singular value decomposition (SVD) algorithm which can achieve about 2x speedup compared to LAPACK in x86-64 architecture.
+Very most recently, Gao et al. \cite{Gao.Ma.Shao-2022} proposed an elaborate mixed precision Jacobi singular value decomposition (SVD) algorithm which can achieve about 2x speedup comparable to LAPACK in x86-64 architecture.